GokulVSD/gokulvsd.github.io/pages/about.md

 Throwing an oddball, I'm strangely interested in civil engineering and infrastructure, as it gives me pleasure to witness humanity advance.
 I also enjoy tea way more than coffee.

 People keep asking me why I always introduce myself as someone who enjoys long walks on the beach.
-That's just me being sarcastic, as I'm a native of Bangalore, and have never lived near a beach in my life, let alone go for a long walk on one.
+That's just me being sarcastic, as I'm a native of Bengaluru, and have never lived near a beach in my life, let alone gone for a long walk on one.
 I would, however, like to.

 <div class="row">
 {% include about/skills.html title="Professional Skills" source=site.data.professional-skills %}